-How do you begin writing fantasy?
+How to begin writing fantasy

 Read.
 Read.
 Read.
 Follow other fantasy writers online, take pieces from every fantasy book you’ve ever read and enjoyed, scribble notes while you watch your favourite fantasy TV show, watch fantasy movies till your eyes get all buggy and you grow antennae.
 Then when you’re about to burst – Write.
 Write.
 Write!

 George R.R.
 Martin, the author of Game of Thrones, offers this advice when writing fantasy: “…stealing from one source is plagiarism but stealing from lots of sources is research!”

 The fantasy world